dotlang/language/README.md

 Syntax for definition of fields and methods is very similar to other OOP languages like C# or Java.

-###Hello World application
+###Most basic application

-Here's how an almost empty application looks:
+Here's what an almost empty application looks like:

 file: `simple.e`
 ```